 Trinity offers a variety of ways to ”extend the table”.
 Recognizing that among all the things said about Jesus, gathering friends around a radically open table seemed to be his default activity.
 We try to copy him by creating opportunities to eat together and connect.

 Coffee Hour, Refreshment & Conversations follow each of the four weekly services providing informal opportunities for everyone to connect and share information.
+Additionally, there are monthly special group breakfasts and lunches, which are announced in the nNews.

 Adult Education Offerings provide an examination of spirituality from the lens of poetry, prayer, lectures, book discussions and other forms of theological reflection.